 Corsican pine tree - licensed under Creative Commons Wikicommons/Jean-Emmanuel Orfèvre

-This variety of black pine is fast growing and has a remarkably straight trunk which is lightly branched.
-Known in Latin as the Pinus nigra subspecies laricio, this type of pine tree is native only to the island of Corsica.
+This variety of black pine is fast growing and has a very straight trunk which is lightly branched.
+It is known in Latin as the Pinus nigra subspecies laricio.
+This type of pine tree is native only to the island of Corsica.
 The Corsican pine is only suitable for use as a timber crop in the south and eastern side of Britain where there is low summer rainfall and higher levels of sunshine.

 Facts and stats

 - Lifespan: 500 years.